Reheating in runaway inflation models via the evaporation of mini primordial black holes: Gravitational Waves and BBN/CMB Constraints

 Similarly here, during kination domination the growth of induced GWs relative to the background is proportional to $a^2$, given by the expression (\ref{GWblue}).
 In terms of conformal time it is

 This growth stops after the transition to the radiation domination phase.
-If it is $\eta_\text{entry}\ll \eta_\text{rh}$ we can neglect the effect from RD era on the shaping of induced GWs, because by that time the gravitational potential sourcing the tensor modes is negligibly small.
-In the case of induced GWs is much different than the GW produced by the de-Sitter stage of inflation.
-The spectrum of induced GW has a prominent peak at wavenumbers relevant to PBH production.
-If it was not this amplification of the scalar power spectrum the induced GWs would be irrelevant for our discussion.
-Notwithstanding, the existence of an early kination phase implies that the energy density of the produced induced GW, associated with PBH production, gets enhanced and might backreact on the geometry.
+If it is $\eta_\text{entry}\ll \eta_\text{rh}$ we can neglect the effect from the RD era on the shaping of induced GWs, because by that time the gravitational potential sourcing the tensor modes is negligibly small.
+In the case of induced GWs, it is much different from the GWs produced by the de-Sitter stage of inflation.
+The spectrum of induced GWs has a prominent peak at wavenumbers relevant to PBH production.
+If there was not this amplification of the scalar power spectrum, the induced GWs would be irrelevant for our discussion.
+Notwithstanding, the existence of an early kination phase implies that the energy density of the produced induced GWs, associated with PBH production, becomes enhanced and might backreact on the geometry.

-The induced GWs do not spoil the big bang nucleosynthesis if they satisfy the bound (\ref{GwBBN}).
-In this case the backreaction on the expansion rate does not alter the predictions for the observed abundances of the relic nuclei.
-The BBN bound (\ref{GwBBN}) reads,
+The induced GWs do not spoil BBN/CMB if they satisfy the bound (\ref{GwBBN}).
+In particular, the increase of the expansion rate does not alter the position and amplitudes of the acoustic peaks of CMB if

-A numerical integration of a spectrum of induced GWs with peak at $k\sim 10^{22}$ Mpc$^{-1}$ and reheating temperature $T_\text{rh}\sim 10^9$ GeV associated with PBHs with mass $M_\text{PBH}\sim 10^5$ grams, generated by a by a sharp peak at the scalar spectrum, violates the above bound five orders of magnitude.
-In order to perform the integration and demonstrate the conflict of induced GWs with BBN predictions we will assume a rough, top-hat approximation about the peak for the spectrum of induced GWs.
+A numerical integration of a spectrum of induced GWs with peak at $k\sim 10^{22}$ Mpc$^{-1}$ and reheating temperature $T_\text{rh}\sim 10^9$ GeV associated with PBHs with mass $M_\text{PBH}\sim 10^5$~g, generated by a sharp peak at the scalar spectrum, violates the above bound five orders of magnitude.
+In order to perform the integration and demonstrate the conflict of induced GWs with BBN predictions, we will assume a rough, top-hat approximation about the peak for the spectrum of induced GWs.
 Let us assume that the energy of GWs is stored mainly in a narrow wave band $(k_1, k_2)$ with central wavenumber $k_\text{p}$ that enters the horizon at $\eta_\text{entry}$.
 The top-hat approximation for the GW spectrum with amplitude $\Omega_\text{IGW}=A_\text{IGW}$ in the interval $(k_1, k_2)$ around $k_p$ gives,

 $A_\text{IGW}$ is related to the scalar power spectrum amplitude and we can consider that $\Omega_\text{GW}(k_\text{p})\sim 10^{-2}A_{\cal R}^2$, justified by our analytic and numerical study, where $A_{\cal R}\equiv {\cal P_R}(k_\text{p})$.
-Assuming a width $k_2/k_1\sim 10$ we can express the above bound in terms of the reheating temperature,
+Assuming a width $k_2/k_1\sim 10$, we can express the above bound in terms of the reheating temperature,